mortar-works/mortar-website/src/site/use-cases/financial-processes.md

 Transform traditional financial processes with easy-to-use interfaces and AI assisted decision making
 -----------------------------------------------------------------------------------------------------

-**Financial integrity** is at the heart of Mortar, it is why we are so committed to delivering AI powered interfaces for companies and businesses.
-Financial integrity means team members being able to access and act upon **accurate, real-time information** on accounts, invoices and bills at any moment in time, **across any part of the financial pipeline**.
+**Financial integrity** is at the heart of Mortar.
+It is why we are so committed to making AI more accessible for companies and businesses.
+Financial integrity means team members and stakeholders having trust and confidence in their actions and decisions, through all having access to the same **accurate, real-time information** on accounts, invoices and bills at any moment in time, **across any part of the financial pipeline**.

 - - -